Sumo: Europe

 Amateur sumo is particularly strong in Europe.
 Many athletes come to the sport from a background in judo, freestyle wrestling, or other grappling sports such as sambo.
 Some Eastern European athletes have been successful enough to be scouted into professional sumo in Japan, much like their Japanese amateur counterparts.
-The most notable of these to date is the Bulgarian Kotoōshū, who is the highest-ranking foreign wrestler who was formerly an amateur sumo athlete.
+Europe has so far produced 9 top-division sumo wrestlers, including 4 :